weAreJack/iOS-Welcome-Pages/README.md

 <img src="https://github.com/jack-a-smith/iOS_collectionView_autolayout_welcome_pages/blob/master/readme_images/landscape.png" height="200">
 </p>

 This project is developed programmatically, without the use of storyboards.
-Uses an MVC architecture, and incorporates some basic keyframed animations for adding more exciting visal elements to the user experience.
+Uses the MVC design pattern, and incorporates some basic keyframed animations for adding more exciting visal elements to the user experience.